lvendrix/us-income/README.md

 ## Improving the model
 ### Hyperparameters fine-tuning

-To increase the performance of our model, we'll fine-tune its hyperparamaters using GridSearch CV (with KFold = 3).
+To increase the performance of our model, we'll fine-tune its hyperparameters using GridSearch CV (with KFold = 3).
 The hyperparameters of the RandomForestClassifier we'll focus on are:
 * n_estimators
 * max_features
 * min_samples_leaf